It's National Park Week!

 Daily Highlights to Enhance Your Experience

-Each day of National Park Week is dedicated to a specific theme, showcasing the diverse facets of the national parks and the NPS:
+Each day of National Park Week is dedicated to a specific theme, showcasing the diverse facets of the national parks and the NPS.

 For more details on how to participate in National Park Week and to plan your visit, head over to NPS.gov/npweek.
 Don't miss this chance to connect with the stories, landscapes, and heritage that define America’s national parks.
 Let National Park Week be your gateway to adventure, education, and inspiration in the great outdoors.